clonedbanan/WAD-files/README.md

 # WAD-files
-Literally just all of my published wad files not much else to see here
+Literally just all of my published wad files, not much else to see here